1cedrus/checkerrry/README.md

-# Balance Checker Demo
+# Checker Demo

-Use to check balance on Polkadot Chain.
+A balance-checking app and an interactive library for Polkadot Ecosystem